 - Drug or alcohol abuse.

 Prognosis of Personality Disorders

-There are a lot of people who are suffering from borderline personality disorder and they are told that their chronic disorder cannot be treated; however, people suffering from borderline personality disorder have a good prognosis if given proper and timely treatment.
+Many people suffer from borderline personality disorders and are told that their chronic disorders cannot be treated.
+However, people suffering from borderline personality disorder have good prognoses if given proper and timely treatment by qualified professionals.